liaoyuhua/pretrained-time-series-model/README.md

 [5] [CoST](https://arxiv.org/abs/2202.01575): Distangle the time series representation with contrastive learning.

-[6] [TST](https://arxiv.org/abs/2010.02803): Classic transformer-based self-supervised learning method for time series, which is highly similar to this project, but it is not powered by patch mask.
+[6] [TST](https://arxiv.org/abs/2010.02803): Classic transformer-based self-supervised learning method for time series, which is highly similar to this project, but it is not powered by patch embedding and patch mask.